You may have seen them.

 Most women begin breastfeeding their babies but by 3 months only 32% are exclusively breastfeeding.
 And at 6 months it drops to 12%.
 A survey conducted by the Australian Breastfeeding Association reports only 5% of women are still breastfeeding their toddlers at two years of age despite the strong recommendation by the World Health Organization to do so.

 Dr. Melissa Bartick, of the Cambridge Health Alliance in Boston suggests, “We shouldn’t be blaming women, because not only are they often not actively supported in attempting to breastfeed, but they are also undermined” in a number of ways.
 Bartick says her main message is that moms need more support for breastfeeding including better access to lactation counselling and scaling back in the aggressive marketing of infant formula.

-She’s not trying to ruin your day.
+Because she’s not trying to ruin anybody’s day.

 She’s not trying to expose herself.

 She’s doing what women have done for millennia, nourishing and protecting her baby the best way she knows how.